Grabbing the Forbidden Fruit: Restriction-Sensitive Choice

-This axiom, coupled with \textbf{Exp}, is equivalent to satisfying IIA within the equivalence classes, and thus to the existence of a well-ordered criterion (or preference) that rationalizes the DM's choices among similar options.
-For instance, an equivalence class may contain several instances of the same product with different satisfaction levels due to differential effort, cognitive, or monetary costs.
-Therefore, while our deliberate agnosticism regarding the subjective similarity among options prevents us from explicitly modeling this criterion, \textbf{Exp} and \textbf{NRS} allow us to uncover it from choices.
+This axiom, coupled with \textbf{Exp}, is equivalent to satisfying IIA within each comparability class, and thus to the existence of a well-ordered criterion (or preference) that rationalizes the DM's choices within these classes.
+For instance, a comparability class may contain several instances of the same product with different satisfaction levels due to differential effort, cognitive, or monetary costs.
+Therefore, while our deliberate agnosticism regarding the subjective reaction comparability among options prevents us from explicitly modeling this criterion, \textbf{Exp} and \textbf{NRC} allow us to uncover it from choices.

-The FFE stems from the idea that the choice of an option $x$ is guided by both the intrinsic desirability of options and the psychological reaction to the removal of similar options.
-The last axiom requires that the expression and magnitude of these two forces depend only on the availability of similar options and are independent of the feasibility of dissimilar options.
-Specifically, if two similar options $x$ and $y$ are such that for a non-similar option $z$, we observe that $x$ is chosen over $z$ ($x=c\{x,z\}$) while $z$ is chosen over $y$ ($z=c\{y,z\}$), then it must be that, whenever $y$ is chosen over a non-similar option $t$ ($y=c\{y,t\}$), so is $x$ ($x=c\{x,t\}$).
-The interpretation is as follows: if the forces compelling the DM to choose $x$ over $z$ were sufficiently strong to overcome her prior preference for $z$ over $y$, then these forces should consistently lead the DM to choose $x$ over any non-similar option $t$ that is not even chosen over $y$.
+The FFE stems from the idea that the choice of an option $x$ is guided both by its intrinsic desirability and the psychologically motivated response to the absence of comparable options.
+The last axiom requires that the expression and magnitude of these two forces depend only on the availability of comparable options and are independent of the feasibility of non-comparable options.
+Specifically, if two comparable options $x$ and $y$ are such that for a non-comparable option $z$, we observe that $x$ is chosen over $z$ ($x=c\{x,z\}$) while $z$ is chosen over $y$ ($z=c\{y,z\}$), then it must be that, whenever $y$ is chosen over a non-comparable option $t$ ($y=c\{y,t\}$), so is $x$ ($x=c\{x,t\}$).
+The interpretation is as follows: if the forces compelling the DM to choose $x$ over $z$ were sufficiently strong to overcome her preference for $z$ over $y$, then these forces should consistently lead the DM to choose $x$ over any non-comparable option $t$ that is not even chosen over $y$.

 \paragraph{\textsc{Independent Reaction} (IR).} For all $x,y,z,t$ such that $t\not\approx x\approx y\not\approx z$: if $x=c\{x,z\},$ $z=c\{y,z\}$, and $y=c\{y,t\}$, then $x=c\{x,t\}$. \\